 The segmentation module gives basic information about each detected source after we run it on each image, having defined each region in the Hα on-band image.

-At this point, we need to remove potential contaminants such as M stars.
+At this point, we need to remove M stars.
 For those who are unfamiliar, M stars are cool (~3000 K) stars that are predominantly red (B-V ≳ 1.4) and make up about 76% of all stars in the solar neighborhood, regardless of the initial mass function (IMF) chosen.
 These M stars show up as bright sources in all of our narrowband filters, since we are creating difference images by subtracting each off-band image from each on-band image.
 Due to the placement of our filters, our filters often lie on top of absorption troughs in the spectra of M stars created by molecules such as titanium oxide and magnesium hydride.